-(10 ILCS 5/24C-16)
+24 (10 ILCS 5/24C-16)

-Sec.
+25 Sec.
 24C-16.
-Approval of Direct Recording Electronic Voting Systems; Requisites.
-The State Board of Elections shall approve all Direct Recording Electronic Voting Systems that fulfill the functional requirements provided by Section 24C-11 voluntary provisions and $\circ f$ this Code, the mandatorv requirements of the federal voting system standards pertaining to Direct Recording Electronic Voting Systems promulgated by the Federal Election Commission or the Election Assistance Commission, the testing requirements of an independent testing authority and the rules of the State Board of Elections.
+Approval of Direct Recording Electronic

+Voting Systems; Requisites.
+The State Board of Elections shall 1 approve all Direct Recording Electronic Voting Systems that 2 3 fulfill the functional requirements provided by Section 24C-11 this Code, voluntary provisions and the 4 of mandatory 5 requirements of the federal voting system standards pertaining 6 to Direct Recording Electronic Voting Systems promulgated by the Federal Election Commission or the Election Assistance 7 8 Commission, the testing requirements of an approved 9 independent testing authority and the rules of the State Board 10 of Elections.

-The State Board of Elections shall not approve any Direct Recording Electronic Voting System that (i) has not been
+11 The State Board of Elections shall not approve any Direct 12 Recording Electronic Voting System that (i) has not been 13 certified by the Federal Election Commission or the Election 14 Assistance Commission or (ii) includes an external Infrared 15 Data Association (IrDA) communications port.